Irish Convicts Transported to Australia from Dublin

 Mother Mary John and Sister Mary Baptist made an appointment to see him.
 He assumed they had come to ask for payment for the work they were doing in the prison.

-They asked permission to change the working conditions of the women.
+They refused any wages and instead asked permission to change the working conditions of the women.
 The Governor was already impressed by reports he had received from the prison and readily agreed.

 Both laundry and needlework was taken in from outside and proper employment began.